 Objectives KPIs Measure Target activities of a fully staffed BEREC Office 2.Improve the quality of work of BEREC by assisting with improvements to its work methods and the quality of its outputs Quality of support to BEREC and its WGs Measure quarterly the level of satisfaction of the BEREC Chair and the BEREC WGs Co-Chairs on a 5 grade scale on the basis of multiple questions Minimum 85% of responses are in the top 2 scores 3.
-Develop and manage tools to operate effectively and efficiently Availability rate of supporting tools Percentage of time of proper operation of BEREC website, email server, BERECnet, Information sharing portal, public consultation platform, etc. Minimum 95%
+Develop and manage tools to operate supporting tools effectively and efficiently Percentage of time of proper operation of BEREC website, email server, BERECNet+, Information sharing portal, public consultation platform, etc. Minimum 95%